Love growing plants indoors? Here are the Best Indoor Vines & Climbers you can grow in hanging baskets that are also easy to maintain!

 Botanical Name: Hoya spp

-We also added it in our list of plants that tolerate dry air
+We also added it to our list of plants that tolerate dry air!

 11. String of Pearls